matbesancon/hugo-site/content/post/2023-10-crcn-inria.markdown

 On the prospective side, I am looking forward to starting discussions and then collaborations within the vibrant Grenoble ecosystem.
 From combinatorics to quantum information and proximal methods, topics adjacent and connected to mine are not lacking, both on methodological interfaces and application areas.
-Working on the research proposal for the application had the benefit of making me explore in depth the activities of the people in my project-team, the LIG laboratory, Inria Grenoble and other Grenoble institutions, and build connections with my mid-term research interests.
+Working on the research proposal for the application had the benefit of making me explore in depth the activities of the people in my project-team, the LIG laboratory, Inria and other Grenoble institutions, and build connections with my mid-term research interests.

 Rethinking about this whole year (we are in October, I started preparing applications in December last year), I'm pretty hyped about what is to come, also blended with a much more latent relaxed mindset.
 Getting a permanent position that would let me prioritize on the activities I like and find important had been one of the major things "running in the background" for a while, and it lifted the curtain on the possible paths to choose from.
 Rethinking of the alternatives, I do think that the *position-then-scaling* approach of that system is more sustainable than the scaling-then-position